slimechips/KademliaBookmarks/readme.md

 docker-compose -f "docker-compose.debug.yml" down
 ```

+Note that the container names ARE NOT the same as the node id of the server running in the container.
+It is all based on IP Address.

 ### Connect to bash terminal in a container

 Get the `<container-id>` from inspect docker network